Georgia to Investigate After Fulton County Official Says Election Forms Are ‘Missing’

 Favorito believes the missing forms “could explain why we saw counterfeit ballots.”

-Those ballots “could have originated from these drop boxes that don’t have chain of custody forms,” he added.
+Those ballots “could have originated from these drop boxes that don’t have chain of custody forms,” he said.
 “So I think there is a connection there.”

 Susan Voyles, a poll manager who worked on a recount in November 2020, has said she handled ballots she believes were fraudulent or fabricated.
-Her affidavit was cited in the Fulton County petition.
+Her affidavit was cited in the Fulton County petition, as were affidavits from others who participated in the recount and said they saw ballots they believe were fake.
 Voyles was later terminated by the county.